 Intention-Action Gaps & Associated Behavioral Phenomena

-In this session, we invite Alin Coman, from the Department of Psychology and Woodrow Wilson School, to deliver a brief presentation on Intention-Action gaps and associated behavioral phenomena.
-This will lead into a discussion of campus challenges that involve people not carrying through on what they know to be the “right” thing to do (e.g. enrolling in life insurance; turning lights off when not in use; consuming more nutritious foods; etc.).
-Alin’s prefacing presentation and notes from a few campus partners who face these issues will hopefully be a jumping off point for other administrators to share the ways they see these gaps manifest in their own work.
-The hope is the session will provide both theory and applied examples that may help attendees to identify these gaps more clearly and outline potential mitigation strategies.
+In this session, we invited Alin Coman, from the Department of Psychology and Woodrow Wilson School, to deliver a brief presentation on Intention-Action gaps and associated behavioral phenomena.
+This led into a discussion of campus challenges that involve people not carrying through on what they know to be the “right” thing to do (e.g. enrolling in life insurance; turning lights off when not in use; consuming more nutritious foods; etc.).
+Alin’s prefacing presentation and notes from a few campus partners who face these issues were a jumping off point for other administrators to share the ways they see these gaps manifest in their own work.
+The session provided both theory and applied examples that may help attendees to identify these gaps more clearly and outline potential mitigation strategies in their own domains.

 Miller, D. T., & Prentice, D. A. (2013).
 Psychological levers of behavior change.
 In E. Shafir (Ed.), The Behavioral Foundations of Public Policy (pp. 301-309).
 Princeton, NJ: Princeton University Press.

 Schwartz, J., Mochon, D., Wyper, L., Maroba, J., Patel, D., & Ariely, D. (2014).
 Healthier by precommitment.
 Psychological Science, 25(2), 538-546. doi: 10.1177/0956797613510950